ZhengyuZhao/Median-filtering-forensics/README.md

 # Median-filtering-forensics
-Image descriptors developed for median filtering forensics by paper titled "Median filtering forensics in digital images based on frequency-domain features" published in Multimedia tools and applications https://link.springer.com/article/10.1007/s11042-017-4845-0
+Image descriptors developed for median filtering forensics in [Median filtering forensics in digital images based on frequency-domain features](https://link.springer.com/article/10.1007/s11042-017-4845-0), Multimedia tools and applications, 2017
-You can find the code for extracting the proposed feature vector for each image in APP_extraction.m
+You can find the code for extracting the descriptors in ```APP_extraction.m```